BMO Family Office

 Family law rights.
 Another area for consideration is the impact of a change in domicile on family rights.
 While a discussion of family law rights is beyond the scope of this article, if you executed a premarital or post-marital property agreement, you will want to have that agreement reviewed and possibly updated due to your change in domicile.

 Depending on the state from which you are moving, the state department of revenue will likely scrutinize your move to the highest degree.
 In fact, many states are bolstering their department of revenue staff to monitor changes in domicile since “catching” someone who has not effectively changed their domicile can lead to significant state revenues.
-Thus, we recommend working closely with your tax and financial advisors and your legal counsel to consider all ramifications a change in domicile will have on you and your family, and, if warranted, taking the necessary steps and precautions that will ensure an effective change.
+Therefore, we recommend working closely with your tax and financial advisors and your attorney to consider all ramifications a change in domicile will have on you and your family, and, if warranted, taking the necessary steps and precautions that will ensure an effective change.

 Stay on top of the latest news and insights from BMO Wealth Management